-This Section is responsible for the analysis of all financial aspects of utility company applications, including requested approvals for rate increases, mergers, debt and equity issuances, transfers of assets, purchased power and gas adjustor revisions, and applications for CC&Ns.
+This Section is responsible for the analysis of all financial aspects of utility company applications, including requested approvals for rate increases, mergers, debt and equity issuances, transfers of assets, purchased power and gas adjustor revisions, ACC authorized Systems Improvements Benefits filings, and applications for Certificates of Convenience & Necessities "CC&Ns".
 The analysts prepare staff reports and written testimony, including financial schedules and spreadsheets, and testify in administrative hearings regarding their findings, conclusions and recommendations.

-During FY 2012-13, the Section analyzed numerous large rate-related cases, as well as a number of small water company rate cases.
+During FY 2013-14, the Section analyzed numerous large rate-related cases, as well as a number of small water company rate cases.
 Staff's responsibilities in analyzing a rate application include conducting a regulatory audit and developing recommendations that address various accounting issues, reasonableness of expenses, cost of capital, overall revenue requirement, rate design and, ultimately the proposed rates.